May 4-7, 2017

 April 3 and 4, 2017

-Omniox will present two posters at the American Association for Cancer Research Annual Meeting in Washington, D.C.
+Omniox presented two posters at the American Association for Cancer Research Annual Meeting in Washington, D.C.

 Tuesday, 21 March 2017

-Omniox will present a poster at the Keystone Cancer Immunology and Immunotherapy Oncology Conference in Whistler, British Columbia, Canada
+Omniox presented a poster at the Keystone Cancer Immunology and Immunotherapy Oncology Conference in Whistler, British Columbia, Canada

-Dr. Le Moan, Director of Translational Research, will present a poster: “The oxygen carrier OMX restores anti-tumor immunity and when combined with checkpoint inhibitors improves anti-tumor efficacy in orthotopic and subcutaneous tumor models“ at Poster Session 2 (Abstract 2032).
+Dr. Le Moan, Director of Translational Research, presented preclinical data showing that OMX-4.80P restores anti-tumor immunity and, when combined with checkpoint inhibitors, improves anti-tumor efficacy in orthotopic and subcutaneous mouse tumor models.

 Thursday, 9 March 2017

-Omniox’s UCSF collaborators will speak at the Keystone Adaptations to Hypoxia in Physiology and Disease Conference in Whistler, British Columbia, Canada
+Omniox’s UCSF collaborators presented a podium talk at the Keystone Adaptations to Hypoxia in Physiology and Disease Conference in Whistler, British Columbia, Canada

 Friday, 13 January 2017